top of page

 Learning Centers Area

-Although a large portion of my home is used, there is a dedicated learning centers area.
-There is a large room, wide hallway, bathroom, and small kitchen area that are used exclusively for Helena's Early Learning Playhouse.
+Although a large portion of my home is licensed space, there is a dedicated learning centers area.
+There is a large room, bathroom, and small kitchen area that are used exclusively for Helena's Early Learning Playhouse.

-The large hallway is set up as an art and eating area, as well as the safe place, to be used as needed for calming our bodies and learning to deal with our emotions.
+The large room has centers such as dramatic play, blocks, music, library, writing, science, manipulatives, art, and open space for young infants.
+There is also an eating area, as well as the safe place, to be used as needed for calming our bodies and learning to deal with our emotions.

-The hall closet has been renovated into a small kitchen area, making serving meals, washing hands, and cleaning toys more convenient.
+The small kitchen area is used for making and serving meals, washing hands, and cleaning toys.
 This will allow for children's play to not be interrupted.

 sample infant/toddler lesson plan